 Is your child behind?

 One of the most heard concerns from parents is that they worry that their child is behind.
 In fact, learning loss during COVID-19 is something we should all be aware of.
-You know as well as I know how your kids have struggled this year with the school’s partial or complete shutdown.
-You know how hard it has been to get your kids to their online classes on time and ready to learn.
+You know as well as I know how your kids have struggled the past couple of years with remote learning and mask mandates.

 Your kids have gone through something no other generation has ever had to deal with.
-Fully remote learning, hybrid learning, and possibly now back-to-school learning for the rest of the year depending on where you live.
+Fully remote learning, hybrid learning, and back-to-school masked learning.
 They are champions in their own right for making it through this year.
 But still, for many of you, keeping your kids on-task during their class has been difficult.
-I think we all can empathize with our kids with how difficult this past year has been.
+I think we all can empathize with our kids about how difficult this past year has been.

 What one parent said…

 When speaking with my friend Mary, a parent of a 5th grader and 2nd grader, she said, “I’m so frustrated.
-My son is really struggling with reading this year.
-The remote learning just hasn’t worked.
-He plays or hides instead of paying attention.
+My son is still struggling with reading this year.
+Luckily this year he has been back at school, but the mask coverings have made it hard for him to hear his teacher.
+He just hasn’t made as much progress as he should have.
 And, it’s not like I know how to teach him to read.
-We are Zoomed out and I don’t know what to do this summer to get him up to speed.”
+I don’t know what to do this summer to get him up to speed.”